caddyserver/forwardproxy/README.md

 ##### Security

-- **basicauth [user] [password]**
+- **basic_auth [user] [password]**
 Sets basic HTTP auth credentials.
 This property may be repeated multiple times.
-Note that this is different from Caddy's built-in `basicauth` directive.
+Note that this is different from Caddy's built-in `basic_auth` directive.
 BE SURE TO CHECK THE NAME OF THE SITE THAT IS REQUESTING CREDENTIALS BEFORE YOU ENTER THEM.
 _Default: no authentication required._

 - **probe_resistance [secretlink.tld]**
 Attempts to hide the fact that the site is a forward proxy.
 Proxy will no longer respond with "407 Proxy Authentication Required" if credentials are incorrect or absent, and will attempt to mimic a generic Caddy web server as if the forward proxy is not enabled.
-Probing resistance works (and makes sense) only if basicauth is set up.
+Probing resistance works (and makes sense) only if `basic_auth` is set up.
-To use your proxy with probe resistance, supply your basicauth credentials to your client configuration.
+To use your proxy with probe resistance, supply your `basic_auth` credentials to your client configuration.
 If your proxy client(browser, operating system, browser extension, etc) allows you to preconfigure credentials, and sends credentials preemptively, you do not need secret link.
 If your proxy client does not preemptively send credentials, you will have to visit your secret link in your browser to trigger the authentication.